xhawk18/promise-cpp/Readme.md

 ## What is promise-cpp ?

-Promise-cpp is library that implements promise/A+ standard, which can be the base component in event-looped asychronized programming.
+Promise-cpp is library that implements promise/A+ standard, which can be the base component in event-looped asynchronized programming.
 It is NOT std::promise.

 ## Features